 We are eager to welcome interns from all regions, backgrounds, and identities.
 We strongly encourage applications from diverse candidates committed to issues of diversity and social justice.

-- Sara Nardone, MS, Cleveland State University, Cleveland, Ohio
+- Alex Palmer, MA, Cleveland State University, Cleveland, OH

 2017-18: Will Birman, Adler University, Vancouver, British Columbia; Jen Trimpey, PsyD, University of San Francisco, San Francisco, CA